imerkle/arweave-ipfs-server/README.md

 ##### /add
 `/add` wraps the [add function](https://github.com/imerkle/arweave-ipfs#add) of [arweave-ipfs](https://github.com/imerkle/arweave-ipfs) library
+It submits ipfs hash to arweave and returns the txid.
+It can also be used to get arweave txid of a previously pinned ipfs hash.

 You can `/add` two ways the recommended way is:
 ```